 Cheesy Sloppy Joe Noodle Bake

 - 32 ounces of whatever noodles you like – my favorites are einkorn pasta or spelt pasta.
-Some like this gluten-free pasta, but I can't seem to cook it right.
+Some like this gluten-free pasta, or see the low-carb options above.

 - 2 cups sour cream-- I've seen some recipes call for cottage cheese instead.